FoamScience/openfoam-apptainer-packaging/README.md

 > [!TIP]
 > `ansible` is a nice tool to automate builds and make sure your host system has the required
 > dependencies to be able to build the containers.
+The configuration file and base definitions
+> provided serve as examples to build OpenFOAM containers.

 The ansible command (by default) will:
 - Create the following tree in the current working folder: